aws-amplify/amplify-android/CONTRIBUTING.md

 First, identify the module you'll modify:

- - `core` - The framework itself, including category behavior definitions
+ - `core` - The Framework itself, including category behavior definitions
- - `aws-datastore` - The AppSync Local implementation of the datastore contract
+ - `aws-datastore` - An AppSync implementation of the datastore contract
  - `aws-api` - A utility to talk to GraphQL and REST endpoints
  - `aws-storage-s3` - Wrapper around S3
  - `aws-analytics-pinpoint` - Wrapper around Pinpoint